-You may have read (or noticed yourself) that there’s been an increase in fraud across the internet.
+You may have read (or noticed yourself) that there’s been an increase in fraud and scams across the internet.
 At Sittercity, we’re committed to your trust and safety.
-We have a dedicated team that works hard to limit the amount of scammers on our platform.
-That said, the strongest defense against scammers are members, like you, that know what to look for.
+We have a dedicated team that works hard to limit the number of scammers on our platform.
+That said, the strongest defense against scammers is members, like you, that know what to look for.

 Below is information you need to help protect yourself against online scammers.